Xerophthalmia is a progressive ocular disease caused by vitamin A deficiency.

 - Chronic diarrhea

-- Treatment with radioactive iodine for thyroid cancer, which can produce non-permanent symptoms of xerophthalmia.
+- Treatment with radioactive iodine for thyroid cancer can produce non-permanent symptoms of xerophthalmia.

 What should you expect when you see your doctor?

-Your doctor will do a physical exam and ask you about your symptoms and your diet.
+Your doctor will do a physical exam and ask you about your symptoms and diet.

 If you have night blindness, your doctor can start with vitamin A therapy, even before blood tests.